flufferyxd/ChungaMod/README.md

 # Chungamod for Minecraft 1.12

+The other CHungamod repo is on a random website, i put it on github

 Chungamod is an open source, funny Minecraft client mod providing a framework for in-game utilities.
 The goal of Chungamod is to allow utilities from many projects to be connected under the same user interfaces, which are extensible and provide complex configuration management.

 > Discord: https://discord.gg/DeEWQxFr2j